 Get little boy underwear and put in a pantyliner, then put the underpants on the dog backwards with the tail going through the opening and then you just have to change the pantyliners.

 Have you considered having her de-sexed before she came into her first cycle.?
 Are you a registered breeder and have litters planned for her?
-Talk to your Veterinarian about the number of times during a normal life-time she will be "on heat".
-Hope this helps you but more importantly her.

 My mini Dixie just turned one year old.
 She is spayed and is doing the same thing.
 We are so puzzled also.